GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Experiment: Long-horizon Tracking

 We run GelSLAM online across the 140 episodes of data.
 For NormalFlow failure detection, we adopt a conservative threshold: the estimate is rejected if $\text{CCS} < 0.85$ or $\text{SCR} < 0.3$.
 This threshold is fixed across all episodes.
 Table \ref{tab:tracking_statistics} summarizes GelSLAM statistics across all episodes.
 GelSLAM constructs keyframes much more frequently than visual SLAM approaches \cite{murartal15}, generating one every $7.7$ frames.
 This is necessary because tactile sensing is highly local, and even frames captured just a short time apart can have little or no overlap.
 Although many keyframes are introduced, the number of coverage keyframes remains low, as they represent only uniquely scanned surface regions.
 At the same time, the large number of keyframe pairs is efficiently reduced by SIFT matching to a manageable set of loop candidates.
 The high ratio of accepted loops among these candidates shows that the filtering preserves inliers while discarding most outliers.

 Table \ref{tab:tracking_runtime} presents the runtime breakdown of each GelSLAM module during online operation.
 The tracking module runs faster than the GelSight’s 25\,Hz frame rate.
 The method ``compute geometric properties" refers to the step that takes a GelSight image $\mathbf{F}_t$ and computes $\{\mathbf{I}_t, \mathbf{L}_t, \mathbf{H}_t, \mathbf{C}_t\}$.
-In the loop closure module, loop detection is the most time-consuming step.
-Its runtime varies significantly across episodes, as it depends heavily on the number of loop candidates.
-The module is triggered only when a new keyframe is inserted, which occurs every several frames, making the runtime more than sufficient.
-Occasionally, if the module takes too long, a keyframe may be skipped for loop closure.
-This does not affect system stability but may slightly reduce accuracy by missing some loop constraints.
+In the loop closure module, loop detection is the most time-consuming step, with a runtime ($12.6 \pm 25.2$ ms) that depends on the number of loop candidates.
+Since this module is triggered only when a new keyframe is inserted, on average every $310$ ms, its runtime is well within the time budget for online operation.

+As the episode length increases, loop detection runtime can increase, potentially causing some keyframes to be skipped for loop closure during online execution.
+To evaluate this effect in long episodes, we analyze a seven-minute episode tracking the Hammer.
+Fig. \ref{fig:loop_detection_frequency} shows the number of detected and skipped loops over time.
+No loops are skipped during the first minute, which already exceeds the duration of most manipulation tasks.
+Over the full seven-minute episode, fewer than 5\% of loops are skipped.
+Overall, the impact on online operation, due to skipped loop closures, is negligible for realistic task durations and remains small even in unusually long episodes.